wlei6277/eye_shopping/README.md

 The main tools we used is Trello .
 We have allocated the task for each purpose and kept on track.
 Our task was divided to the Model,View and Controller for each routes.

 **Discuss how Agile methodology is being implemented in your project.**
-We firstlty focused to have a clear idea of what we are aim to make and the main goal of the app.
-Before to schedule the whole week, we first spent the first two days to finalise the plan and match database with the actions based on the wireframe and ERD.
-We constantly merged in git to test the code .
+First we focused on having a clear idea of what we intend to do and the main goal of the app.
+Instead of planning the whole week, we spent the first two days to finalize the plan and match the database with wireframe-based actions and ERD.
+We constantly joined in git to test the code.

 Provide an overview and description of your Source control process.
 Provide an overview and description of your Testing process.